AbeerWebDev/Video_App/README.md

 ## Features
 * A Home page.
-* A video page that has comments and recommendations.
+* A video page with comments and recommendations.
 * A sign in page.
 * A dynamic logo and sign in button.
 * A dynamic dark/light mode button.